Gopal-Khadka/GameHub2/README.md

 ## Shipping Static Data

 Since our genres' data ever changes, it is not necessary for us to fetch them each time.
 We can just store it in a static file called `genres.ts` where the data is exported as default.

+## Customizing Chakra Theme

+Since we are taking inspiration from RAWG API, it is a good idea to make our website look like RAWG website by configuring our Chakra Theme.
+Refer to [this](https://chakra-ui.com/docs/styled-system/customize-theme) for more